-Figure 16 shows a swept analyzer set up for a 5-second sweep of its MaxHold trace.
+Below Figure 18 on page 79 shows a swept analyzer set up for a 5-second sweep of its MaxHold trace.
 It shows that there is something occurring around the signal.
 This sweep rate was empirically determined to be the optimum rate for reliable capture of this signal in the shortest time.
 Faster sweep times can reduce the probability of intercept and result in fewer intersections of the sweep with the signal transient.

-Figure 16.
-Swept spectrum display of the infrequent transient.
+Figure 18: Swept spectrum display of the infrequent transient.

-The DPX display shown in Figure 17 shows the exact same event, also captured over a 5 second period.
+The DPX display shown in the below Figure 19 on page 80 shows the exact same event, also captured over a 5 second period.
 A lot more information can be discovered about the transient.
 It is obvious at first glance that the signal is hopping by about 3 MHz, with 1.2 MHz of frequency overshoot on transitions

-Figure 17.
-The DPX spectrum display after 5 seconds.
+Figure 19: The DPX spectrum display after 5 seconds.
 The MaxHold trace is cyan.